Not only does Philodendron giganteum beautiful plant cover up your space, but it also adds a splash of greenery to your corner.

 - You can easily scrape off pests like scales with a blunt knife or blade.

 - Spraying soap water is another way to knock off pests.

 - Spray the infected part with isopropyl alcohol.
 Else, dip a cotton ball in the alcohol and gently rub the infected part with it.

 - Spray your plants with neem or other horticultural oils.

 - You can also use synthetic insecticides and pesticides containing pyrethrin in case of incidence.

 - Wipe off the plant’s leaf once every 1 to 2 weeks.

 - Avoid grouping your plant with other infected plants.

-- Providing a shower to the plant once a week is also beneficial as it also washes off pests and their eggs.
+- A shower to the plant once a week is also beneficial as it washes off pests and their eggs.

 - Avoid soggy soil as it is a pests hub.